-Our experience in labor and employment law is extensive.
-We represent workers in every forum—arbitration, trial court, appeals court – and provide substantial counsel to employees to achieve positive results without resorting to litigation.
-We have strong ties with community organizations and worker centers that allow us to take a comprehensive approach to solving our clients’ problems.
+Our firm’s practice in labor and employment law is extensive, dating back to the firm’s founding in 1934.
+Nearly a century later, we continue to represent workers in every forum—arbitration, trial court, appeals court, and beyond—and often provide counsel to employees to achieve positive results without resorting to litigation.
+We have strong ties with community organizations and worker centers that allow us to take a comprehensive approach to addressing our clients’ concerns.

 - wage theft (Illinois Wage Payment & Collection Act)